-Wouldn’t it be nice if we could point to a Golden Age of dietary bliss as a standard for living?
+Wouldn’t it be nice if we could point to a Golden Age of dietary bliss as a standard for life?

 I’ve been looking for the perfect diet for the last 4+ years of my life.
 Over that time I have continued to refine my own dietary and lifestyle practices in accordance with everything I am learning.
 If there is something I find that I have been doing that could be improved, I don’t hesitate.
 Out with the old and in with the new.
 My willingness to change for the sake of improvement is about the only thing still the same after these 4+ years.